Phone: +49 211 81 11710

 Bioinformatics Unit at CIPF of Valencia (Spain).

 The final goal of my research activity is the understanding of the relationship between genomic variations and disease using large amount of data derived from high-throughput techniques.
-I am interested to design new disease-specific algorithms and new tools for the personal genomics and personalized medicine.
+I am interested to design new disease-specific algorithms and tools for the personal genomics and personalized medicine.
 For more details about my scientific activity download my CV.